-A controversial piece of legislation commonly known as the "Don't Say Gay" bill passed the Florida Senate on Tuesday after being approved by the House last month.
-Gov. Ron DeSantis (R) has signaled that he plans to sign the bill.
-Why is the bill getting so much national attention?
+A controversial piece of legislation commonly known as the "Don't Say Gay" bill passed the Florida Senate after being approved by the House in February.
+Gov. Ron DeSantis (R) has since officially signed the bill into law, implementing it in July.
+Why did the bill get so much national attention?
+Here's what you need to know:

-"If that language seems vague, it is," writes CNN.
+"If that language seems vague, it is," explains CNN.
 "But vague legislation can have massive consequences."

 The bill also empowers parents to sue schools and teachers that violate this ban, enhancing the ability of Florida's parents to object to their children's curricula.